JannikLassahn/vuforia-uwp-driver/README.md

 ## Sample

-The sample folder contains a project for Unity 2018.4 that shows how to setup the driver library.
+The sample folder contains a project for Unity 2020.3 that shows how to setup the driver library.

 Steps to run this sample:
 1. Make sure you have the correct version of the Vuforia SDK for Unity installed.
 You can check the version by selecting the VuforiaConfiguration.asset in the project explorer.
-One of the first things you will see in the inspector is the version and a link to the newest SDK if you have an older one installed.
-2. Copy the DLLs you built to the respective plugin folders, e.g. the VuforiaUwpDriver.dll for x86 has to be copied to *Plugins/WSA/x86*.
+2. Enter a valid license key for Vuforia to enable the custom driver feature
-3. Build the project (CTRL+B)
+3. Copy the DLLs you built to the respective plugin folders, e.g. the VuforiaUwpDriver.dll for x86 has to be copied to *Plugins/WSA/x86*
-4. Build the generated solution using Visual Studio.
-You might have to manually retarget the solution to successfully build all projects.
+4. Build the project (CTRL+B)